rabbitmq/rabbitmq-website/docs/clustering.md

  * Declaratively using [etcd-based discovery](https://github.com/rabbitmq/rabbitmq-peer-discovery-etcd) (via a plugin)
  * Manually with `rabbitmqctl`

-Please refer to the [Cluster Formation guide](./cluster-formation) for details.
+These mechanisms are covered in more details in the [Cluster Formation guide](./cluster-formation).

 The composition of a cluster can be altered dynamically.
 All RabbitMQ brokers start out as running on a single